jshah-pivotal/spring-music/README.md

 * `postgres`
 * `mongodb`
 * `redis`
+* `sqlserver-local`

 If no profile is provided, `in-memory` will be used.
 If any other profile is provided, the appropriate database server must be started separately.
 The application will use the host name `localhost` and the default port to connect to the database.

+==> For local MS-SQL server: Edit the **SqlServerLocalDataSourceConfig** class to change the DB connection settings.

 If more than one of these profiles is provided, the application will throw an exception and fail to start.

 ## Running the application on Cloud Foundry

 When running on Cloud Foundry, the application will detect the type of database service bound to the application (if any).
-If a service of one of the supported types (MySQL, Postgres, Oracle, MongoDB, or Redis) is bound to the app, the appropriate Spring profile will be configured to use the database service.
+If a service of one of the supported types (MySQL, Postgres, Oracle, MongoDB, Redis or Microsoft Azure SQL server) is bound to the app, the appropriate Spring profile will be configured to use the database service.
 The connection strings and credentials needed to use the service will be extracted from the Cloud Foundry environment.